-Comp onent Description (1) Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) • USB 2.0 port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer.
-(3) SS€ USB 3.x SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
-(4) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Comp onent Description (1) Ą Power connector Connects an AC adapter.
+(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
+Amber: The AC adapter is connected and the battery is charging. • Off: The battery is not charging.
+(3) Vent Enables airflow to cool internal components.
+NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
+It is normal for the internal fan to cycle on and off during routine operation.
+(4) External monitor port (select products only) Connects an external VGA monitor or projector.
+(5) RJ-45 (network) jack/status lights Connects a network cable. • • White: The network is connected. • Amber: Activity is occurring on the network.
+(6) нати HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(7) ss USB 3.x SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
+(8) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.

-WARNING!
+Component Description WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
 To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.

-NOTE: When a device is connected to the jack, the computer

-speakers are disabled.
+NOTE: When a device is connected to the jack, the computer speakers are disabled.

-6 Chapter 2 Getting to know your computer